-- 47. The CMEE Convenor must be a Member or Judicial Registrar of the Court. - 48.
+- 41. The CMEE Convenor must be a Member or Judicial Registrar of the Court. - 42.
 The role of the CMEE Convenor is procedural.
-Their role is to - a) to work with the parties to manage the process for expert witnesses to meet and provide a joint expert report for the Court; - b) to work with the expert witnesses to ensure their joint expert report assists the Court to resolve an issue in dispute as it relates to their area of expertise; and - c) to assist the parties in case management. - 49.
-The CMEE Convenor must perform their role in consultation with the parties and must ensure any disputes that arise during CMEE are resolved - a) by agreement between the parties and or experts; or - b) by direction of the Court. - 50.
-The CMEE Convenor cannot decide any substantive issue or procedural dispute in the case and cannot preside at an oral hearing, final hearing, or appeal from a decision made in the case. - 51.
+Their role is to-15 - a) to work with the parties to manage the process for experts to meet and provide a joint report for the Court; - b) to work with the experts to ensure their joint report assists the Court to resolve an issue in dispute as it relates to their area of expertise; and - c) to assist the parties in case management. - 43.
+The CMEE Convenor must perform their role in consultation with the parties and must ensure any disputes that arise during CMEE are resolved - a) by agreement between the parties and or experts; or - b) by direction of the Court. - 44.
+The CMEE Convenor cannot decide any substantive issue or procedural dispute in the case and cannot preside at an oral hearing, final hearing, or appeal from a decision made in the case.
+16 - 45.
 Unless all parties agree in writing, and the CMEE Convenor agrees, the Court cannot appoint a CMEE Convenor to act as a Mediator in the case.